AmericanAirlines/Ticket-Counter/README.md

     - Callback ID: `submitTicket`
   - Click "_Save Changes_" at the bottom
 - After clicking save, you should see a banner at the top of the page suggesting you reinstall the app; click `Reinstall`

 ---

-### Create a GitHub App
-Before being able to run the app locally, you'll need to create a Slack app and configure it with the appropriate permissions:
-- Go to github.com
-- Go to your Settings
-- Go to Developer Settings
-- Go to GitHub Apps (should be the default page)
-- Click `New GitHub App`
-  - Sign in if needed
-- Leave everything default except for the following
-  - Enter a name for App Name (this must be unique across all of GitHub)
-  - Set `http://localhost:3000` for Homepage URL
-    - This can be any url, it's just for the App Page
-  - Put the same app url from the Slack setup in the `Webhook URL~ field, followed by `/github/webhook`
-  - Create a secret and put it in `Webhook Secret`
-    - You'll also want to put this in your `.env` file for `GITHUB_APP_WEBHOOK_SECRET`
-  - Change these settings on `Permissions`
-    - Set Issues to `Read & write`
-    - Set Contents to `Read-only`
-  - Check the box next to `Issues` under `Subscribe to events`
-  - Check the box next to `Issue comment` under `Subscribe to events`
-- Click Create GitHub App
-- Copy the App ID into your `.env` file
-- Generate a private key and move the downloaded file to the root of the project
-- Set `GITHUB_APP_PEM_FILE` to the name of the file
-- Click `Install App` on the left side and install it to a repo (create a demo one if you don't have one)
-- After installing copy the number in the URL bar to `GITHUB_APP_INSTALLATION_ID` in your `.env` file

----